Image by Anja-#pray for ukraine# #helping hands# stop the war from Pixabay

 Examples of Architecture Activities

-• Design mechanisms for teams to make better decisions.
-This includes creating global decision-support mechanisms, such as advisory forums, formal design authority (for compliance-sensitive projects), and team-specific mechanisms, such as escalation paths in case of decision conflicts (e.g., teams cannot align on a common messaging middleware).
+• Designing mechanisms for teams to make better decisions.
+This activity includes creating global decision-support mechanisms, such as advisory forums, formal design authority (for compliance-sensitive projects), and team-specific mechanisms, such as escalation paths in case of decision conflicts (e.g., teams cannot align on a common messaging middleware).

 • Supporting planned new initiatives and projects.
 Ensuring alignment between projects that require multi-team collaboration.